BGCG/project4/README.md

 ### Footer

-* Contains social media links to the VeganVivera community social media accounts (just links to the social media sites as the VeganVivera social media accounts don't exist)
+* Contains social media links to the VeggieBytes community social media accounts (just links to the social media sites as the VeggieBytes social media accounts don't exist)

 ### Features